 THC Diamonds, also known as THC crystalline or THCA crystals, THC Diamonds are a new class of cannabis concentrates gaining notoriety for their high potency, unique properties and incredible purity.

-New technologies have helped to create numerous new cannabis products to meet consumer needs.
-Understanding their unique qualities and what justifies their prices can be difficult to learn, one of them being THC Diamonds.
+As advances in technology innovate towards new products to meet consumer needs, understanding their unique qualities and what justifies their prices can be challenging to learn, one of them being THC Diamonds.

 What are THC Diamonds?

-Usually only a few millimetres wide, the biggest crystals can be as big as diamonds with the smaller ones resembling fine gems!
-This is also how it’s earned the name THC diamonds and THC crystalline.
+Usually only a few millimetres wide, the largest crystals can be as big as diamonds, hence the name.

-The price for diamond concentrates may be higher than other concentrates due to the additional complexity and time needed to make this product.
+The price for HTFSE concentrates may be higher than other products due to their complexity, but they are worth it.

-As one of the “terpiest” (terpene packed) cannabis concentrates on the market, these are great for those who want to maximize on taste.
-This can have beneficial impacts on the health of your lungs and reduce the side effects of smoking!
+As the most aromatic cannabis concentrate, HTFSE concentrates are great for those who want to minimize how much plant matter they smoke and what compounds they inhale, which can have beneficial impacts on the health of your lungs and reduce the side effects of smoking.